itsvalls/itsvalls/README.md

 ---

-cs undergrad , drawn to the intersection of machine learning, systems, and problems that actually matter. i gravitate toward computer vision, agentic ai, and quantitative modelling — and i tend to stick around long enough to see things deployed, not just prototyped. published researcher (aip · scopus) and occasional hackathon winner.
+cs undergrad , drawn to the intersection of machine learning, systems, and problems that actually matter. i gravitate toward computer vision, agentic ai, and quantitative modelling- and i tend to stick around long enough to see things deployed, not just prototyped. published researcher (aip · scopus) and occasional hackathon winner.

 ---